medic/cht-core/API_v1.md

 Create a new user that can authenticate with a username of "mary" and password of "secret" that can submit reports and view or modify records associated to their place.
-The place is created behind the scenes and assigned to the contact.
+The place is created in the background and automatically linked to the contact.

 ```
 POST /api/v1/users